asweigart/turtlesc/README.md

 # TurtleSC

-TurtleSC provides a mini-language of shortcut instructions to carry out turtle.py function calls.
+TurtleSC provides a mini-language of shortcut instructions to carry out turtle.py function calls, like `'f 100'` instead of `forward(100)`.

 These shortcuts are quicker to type, making them ideal for experimenting from the interactive shell.
 Turtlesc takes the idea of the existing `fd()` and `rt()` aliases for `forward()` and `right()` to the next level.
 All shortcuts are run from a string passed to the `turtlesc.sc()` function.